necavit/web/blog.davidmr.es/articles/json-shcema.md

 ]
 ```

-You might well think that this example is wrong, because Bob does not have an email address!
+You might well think that this example is wrong, because *"Bob does not have an email address!"*.
 But, what if this attribute is not always filled?
 Or what if Bob decided he did not want his email address be publicly available?
-Is the API documentation misleading or is it inteded to be this way?
-Let's have a look at the following JSON Schema:
+Is the API documentation misleading or is it intended to be this way?
+Let's have a look at the following corresponding JSON Schema:

 ```json
 {